Jhiqo/DT_continous_lab_process/README.md

 ## 🎓 Academic Context

-This project serves as the practical implementation of the models and concepts being developed for an upcoming B.Sc. engineering thesis *"Digital twin of the continuous laboratory process"* at **AGH**.
+This project serves as the practical implementation of the models and concepts being developed for an upcoming B.Sc. engineering thesis *"Digital twin of the continuous laboratory process"* at **AGH University of Krakow**.
 The model and its identification methods are being verified and validated using measurement data collected from a real-world laboratory rig.